fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 Mastodon's API is fully open by design, without 'premium features' due to the nature of the software being FOSS-first.
 Bearing that in mind, there is pretty much no limit to what you can do here - I wanted this to be a brief introduction, but in terms of proof-of-concept I've already got voice transcriptions using the Vonage Voice API to also Toot out recordings.

-Thought of something else you could do with Laravel, Mastodon and Vonage?
+Thought of something else you could do with Laravel, Mastodon, and Vonage?
 Hit me up, I'm always up for experimenting.